jprystowsky/io.mapping.angularjs/README.md

 ];
 ````

-will yield `One, Two, Three, Four, and Five.`
+will yield `One, Two, Three, Four, and Five.` (You could go deeper and have
+objects that return arrays of functions, etc., but you get the point.)

 Usage
 -----